The Main Accusations made against Helena Blavatsky: Hodgson-Coulomb Case, Plagiarism and Inventing the Adepts

 “…why should Spiritualists feel so interested in my travels, studies, and their supposed dates?
 Why should they be so eager to unravel imagined mysteries, denounce alleged (or even possible) mistakes, in order to pick holes in everything Theosophical?
 To even my best friends I have never given but very fragmentary and superficial accounts of the said travels, nor do I propose to gratify anyone’s curiosity, least of all that of my enemies.
 The latter are quite welcome to believe in and spread as many cock-and-bull stories about me as they choose, and to invent new ones as time rolls on and the old stories wear out.”
 (Helena P. Blavatsky, Collected Writings, Vol. 11, pg.
 363.)

-Why have certain people accepted the hypotheses and speculations of K. Paul Johnson, without question?
-The work of theosophists is then treated as nothing but the work of an enthusiastically-complex con artist at best.
-An average researcher would simply copy that work, but now, the old theories have been considerably put into question.
+Why have certain people accepted the hypotheses and speculations of K. Paul Johnson without question then?
+The work of theosophists is then treated as nothing but the work of an enthusiastically-complex con artist.
+An average researcher would simply copy that work, but the old theories have long been considerably put into question.

 K. Paul Johnson was free to posit his theories, but for other academics to have a conclusive idea, because it is considered the “middle ground” as Joselyn Godwin put it, is not sufficient a case.
 The struggle between control of Central Asia by Russia and England and the Indian resistance to British rule in alliance with the Theosophical Society is interesting history to take into account.
 Yet, few academics have paid attention to such complex dynamics of colonial relations, of which the Theosophical Society played in those times.
 It is an error to insistently conflate the mission of K.H., Morya, and Blavatsky with the fancies of Besant, Leadbeater, and Bailey.
 Whether one finds a lack of, or evidence for the existences of the Adepts, the differences are inescapable.